thinclab/recycrl/README.md

 colcon build --symlink-install

-If you accidentally built the package without first activating the environment, you will get this error when you build inside the environment thereafter:
+If you built the package without first activating the environment, you could get this error when you build inside the environment thereafter:

 /usr/bin/cmake: /home/psuresh/anaconda3/envs/ros2_env/lib/libcurl.so.4: no version information available (required by /usr/bin/cmake)